 REPAIR SERVICES - Businesses providing for the repair of personal and business property such as radios and televisions; electrical and electronic equipment; watches, clocks, and jewelry; furniture and upholstery; sporting equipment; small engines and equipment; and similar items but not including the repair of motor vehicles, boats, or heavy equipment.
-Retail sales of parts and supplies shall be allowed provided such sales are accessory to the repair service.
+Retail sales of parts and supplies shall be allowed provided are included where such sales are accessory to the repair service.

-RESEARCH FACILITY - A facility for the investigation into the natural, physical, or social sciences, and other such disciplines, including commercial product development and testing.
+RESEARCH FACILITY REEARCH FACILITIES AND LABS - A facility Facilities for the investigation into the natural, physical, or social sciences, and other such disciplines, including commercial product development and testing.